BatchBaron/Music-Manager/README.md

 music -p "Song Name" C:\Users\username\Music
 ```

-Replace "music" with the actual name of your batch script.
+Replace "Song Name" with the actual name of your Song.

 ## Note